1150-1499 in OED3

 - See https://public.oed.com/history/rewriting-the-oed/ [accessed 2 January 2019].

-- As may be seen from searching OED Online and specifying the date 1650, three of OED3’s quotations from the longer version are from an edition of the Paris MS and the remainder from an edition of the British Library Sloane MS 2499.
+- As may be seen from searching OED Online and specifying the date 1650, two of OED3’s quotations from the longer version are from an edition of the Paris MS and the remainder from an edition of the British Library Sloane MS 2499.

 - See the British Library’s website at https://www.bl.uk/collection-items/early-printed-extracts-of-margery-kempes-book[accessed 6 February 2019].